 The Support Services Division of the Sarasota Police Department is responsible for most non-operational activities that allow the Sarasota Police Department to provide law enforcement services to the community.
 The Support Services Division is responsible for ensuring that our officers have the necessary equipment and support to provide high quality law enforcement services to our citizens.

 The Support Services Division oversees all Off Duty Operations and Special Events.

 It is also our responsibility to process, file, and retain the official police reports received by this Agency and to make them available to the public in accordance with the applicable state laws.

 The Support Services Division also coordinates outside requests for the services of off-duty officers and provides administrative support for all city-approved special events.

-The Support Services Division consists of the following subdivisions: Fiscal, Payroll and Personnel, Alarm Enforcement, Records, Management Information Services - Computer Operations, Communications/Computer Analyst, Services Unit - Building Maintenance, Backgrounds, and Property.
+The Support Services Division consists of the following subdivisions: Records, Management Information Services - Computer Operations, Communications/Computer Analyst, Services Unit - Building Maintenance, Backgrounds, and Property Unit.

 MANAGEMENT INFORMATION SYSTEM (M.I.S.)